devopsvenkat1488/Master_In_Terraform/README.md

 State Locking with DynamoDB
 Dive into state locking and the prevention of concurrent updates.
 Implement state locking using DynamoDB as a backend mechanism, ensuring state consistency.

-Day 5: Provisioning and Provisioners
+[a link]Day 5: Provisioning and Provisioners
 Understanding Provisioners in Terraform
 Learn about provisioners, mechanisms for executing actions on resources during creation and destruction.
 Understand how they facilitate customization.